 Figure 9.
 Mesoscale simulated GOES-R ABI bands 1 through 16 at 75°W for 1730 UTC on 19 July 2006, showing reflectance for the visible bands and Brightness temperatures for the IR bands.
+The six visible images above shows reflectance factor on a scale of 0 to 1 with a square root function enhancement.
+The infrared bands show brightness temperatures ranging from 190 to 320K.

 5.2 Routine Image Animation